raphael-khan/Data-Science-FIFA-dataset/README.md

 # Data Science--FIFA-Soccer-Model to predict the most undervalued player.
 Value is determined by comparing the cuurent value vs cuurent wage.
+Results are plotted using Seaborn.

 Technologies Used:
   * Kaggle